Daliait96/Daliait96.github.io/about.md

 ## Experience

-IT Trainee at King Saud University :
+* IT Trainee at King Saud University:
 Work with all departments in Systems and Information Management, Administration of King Saud University |  July 2017 - August 2017.

-IT Intern at Thiqah Business Services Co:
+* IT Intern at Thiqah Business Services Co:
-Work with both the Database team and Business Intelligence team  |  January 2019 - June 2019.
+Work at Thiqah Business Services Co with both the Database team and Business Intelligence team  |  January -  June 2019.

-Junior Database Administrator and Business intelligence:
+* Junior Database Administrator and Business intelligence:
 Work at Thiqah Business Services Co with both the Database team and Business Intelligence team  |  June 2019 -  present.

-Student in Data Science Bootcamp:
+* Student in Data Science Bootcamp:
 September   |  2019 -  present.

 ## volunteer work